verify-stack/aurora-core/CAS.md

 * Hackers can easily take abuse of this system.

 ### CAS
+> [!CAUTION]
+> While CAS makes it harder for hackers to abuse, it can stil be dangerous to use.
 CAS solves some of the issues the proxy presents. **TODO**

 #### Network